mobilabsolutions/jenkins-ios/CONTRIBUTING.md

 ## Feature Requests and Bugs

-If you have a feature request or bug that you would like to report, please us GitHub's issues feature to [create a new issue](https://github.com/mobilabsolutions/jenkins-ios/issues/new) _after_ checking if a similar issue already exists.
+If you have a feature request or bug that you would like to report, please use GitHub's issues feature to [create a new issue](https://github.com/mobilabsolutions/jenkins-ios/issues/new) _after_ checking if a similar issue already exists.

 ## Feedback